sandpiper-toolchain/sandplover/docs/source/guides/subject_guides/mask.rst

 Computing masks efficiently
 ---------------------------

-If you are creating multiple masks for the same planform data (e.g., for the same time slice of data for the physical domain), it is computationally advantageous to create a single :obj:`~deltametrics.plan.OpeningAnglePlanform`, and use this `OAP` to create other masks.
+If you are creating multiple masks for the same planform data (e.g., for the same time slice of data for the physical domain), it is computationally advantageous to create a single :obj:`~sandplover.plan.OpeningAnglePlanform`, and use this `OAP` to create other masks.

 For example: